eslint/eslint/docs/configuring/README.md

 * `node` - Node.js global variables and Node.js-specific rules.
 * `amd` - defines `require()` and `define()` as global variables.
 * `mocha` - adds all of the Mocha testing global variables.
+* `jasmine` - adds all of the Jasmine testing global variables for version 1.3 and 2.0.

 These environments are not mutually exclusive, so you can define more than one at a time.